skip to content

 Arrest on non-compliance

-When it appears to a court that a person has broken a term or condition of bail the Court can: issue a warrant for the person's arrest [Bail Act 1985 (SA) s 18(1)] and upon the person's arrest, the bail agreement is taken to be revoked [s 18(4)].
+When it appears to a court that a person has contravened or failed to comply with a term or condition of bail, the court can issue a warrant for the person's arrest [Bail Act 1985 (SA) s 18(1)].
+Upon the person's arrest, the bail agreement is taken to be revoked [s 18(4)].

 A member of the police force who has reasonable grounds for believing that a person intends to abscond or is contravening or failing to comply with (or has contravened or failed to comply with) a bail agreement, can arrest the person without a warrant [s 18(2)].